 The more volunteer donors we can recruit, the better the chances that someone in need of a bone marrow donation will find a successful match.
 Currently, six of every 10 people who need this life-giving treatment are unable to find a suitable match.
 Every five minutes someone is diagnosed with a blood cancer, and each day there are thousands of patients with leukemia, lymphoma, sickle cell anemia and other life-threatening diseases who are searching for a bone marrow donor.

 It’s a remarkably simple process that involves using common swabs to collect tissue cells from the inside of the donor’s cheeks.
-Two swabs, one for each side of the mouth, are rubbed against the cheek for 10 seconds.
+Four swabs, one for each quadrant of the mouth, are rubbed against the cheek for 10 seconds.
 The swabbing and completion of registration information takes less than 10 minutes.

-After you are tested and typed, you will be added to the National Bone Marrow Registry, which is searched by doctors around the world daily to find donors who are a genetic match with their patient.
+After you are tested and typed, you will be added to the worldwide bone marrow registry, which is searched by doctors around the world daily to find donors who are a genetic match with their patient.
 If a doctor selects you as a match for a patient, you may be asked to donate bone marrow or cells from circulating blood.

 The swabs used in testing collect tissue cells that contain proteins – also called markers – that are found on most cells in your body.
 Doctors look for donors whose tissue type matches their patient as closely as possible – the closer the match, the better for their patient.